 - Be explicit that there is no “English only” rule in class

-- Acknowledge, repeatedly, that learners’ bi/multi-lingualism or bi/multi-culturalism is an asset – to themselves and to their class community
+- Acknowledge, repeatedly, that learners’ bi/multi-lingualism and bi/multi-culturalism are assets – to themselves and to their class community

 For more information about translanguaging, check out Nelson Flores’ blog in The Educational Linguist, “Let’s Not Forget that Translanguaging is a Political Act,” and Betsy Parrish and Cydnee Sanders workshop, Translanguaging as an Anti-Racist Practice, which also offers some practical classroom applications.